AnouarEpit/AnouarEpit/README.md

 <h3 align="left">About me</h3>
 <p>
-I'm passionate about clean code and solid architecture — I love turning ideas into scalable, reliable, and elegant solutions.
+I'm passionate about clean code and solid architecture.
+I love turning ideas into scalable, reliable, and elegant solutions.
 What defines me?
 Adaptability.
-I learn fast, embrace new technologies, and enjoy diving into unfamiliar stacks — every challenge is an opportunity to grow.
+I learn fast, embrace new technologies, and enjoy diving into unfamiliar stacks every challenge is an opportunity to grow.
 Whether it’s tools I know or ones I’m discovering, my goal is always the same: <strong>deliver quality through clarity and structure</strong>.
 </p>